 Salary: $106,030

 A travel nurse is a registered nurse hired to work temporary assignments in hospitals, clinics, and other healthcare facilities nationwide.
 Their job description includes providing patient care, administering medications, performing diagnostic tests, and collaborating with other healthcare professionals.
 Travel nurses are expected to adapt quickly to new environments and follow local and federal regulations for patient care.
+By becoming a travel nurse, you can experience the best of both worlds – traveling and helping others.

 Start Your Nursing Career Path at AIAM!